kstenerud/concise-encoding/cbe-specification.md

 Empty Document
 --------------

-An empty document in CBE is signified by using the [Null](#null) type the top-level object:
+An empty document in CBE is signified by using [null](#null) type the top-level object:

     [81 01 7e]